By Crystal Harrell

 “My father [Fulvio “Tony” Iachetta] was an engineer, and I always had an interest in science and how things worked… He was my greatest role model.
 He was a professor, a scientist, and a towering intellect, but also one of the most giving gentlemen you could ever meet… I became fascinated with weather as a kid, and still enjoy studying it today,” said Evans.

 It was in August of 2002 when Evans moved to the Coachella Valley and helped to launch CBS Local 2, which went on the air on Labor Day that same year.
-Since then, Evans has been the Chief Meteorologist for CBS Local 2 and also hosts “Eye on the Desert.”
+For many years, Evans was Chief Meteorologist for CBS Local 2 and also currently hosts “Eye on the Desert.”

 “The best part of my job is working with the public, specifically the many charitable organizations I’ve had the pleasure of working with since moving here, and getting to know people here in the Valley,” stated Evans.